We turn to police officers when we want to feel protected from harm. But what happens when a police officer is the one causing you to feel unsafe?

-Eric Garner, Michael Brown, Ezell Ford, Tamir Rice, Philando Castile, and countless others who have lost their lives because of a police officer have become household names and symbols for what’s wrong with the law enforcement community in our country today.
-These controversial attacks, along with the numerous other incidents we hear about every day, have put law enforcement officers and their actions under heightened scrutiny by the public at large.
+Eric Garner, Michael Brown, Ezell Ford, Tamir Rice, Philando Castile, and countless others have lost their lives to a police officer.
+They have become household names.
+They are symbols for what’s wrong with the law enforcement community in our country today.
+Since these controversial attacks, law enforcement officers are under heightened scrutiny by the public at large.

 There’s no getting around it: police brutality is a problem in our country, and the only solution is to hold police officers accountable for their actions.
 If you have been a victim of any of these four common types of police brutality – or any police brutality for that matter – reach out to an experienced New York criminal defense attorney to protect your rights as a United States citizen and fight for the justice that you deserve.

 Excessive force/brutality.
 Law enforcement officers are permitted to use necessary force when it’s required to carry out their duties, but they are not permitted to use excessive force.
 The problem with “necessary force” is that there isn’t a universal definition for what qualifies or doesn’t qualify.

 No two situations are alike, just as no two police officers are alike.
 For this reason, officers receive guidance and training on how to assess and gain control of a situation.
 They aim to protect the community without going overboard.

 If an officer has control of a situation and isn’t in danger, any use of force is excessive.
 Examples of excessive force include shooting an unarmed person, beating an already subdued suspect, and unnecessary use of pepper spray or a taser, among others.

 Racial profiling.
 While the number of New York police officers conducting stop and frisk searches has gone down, they still occur on our streets.
 When a person is stopped and frisked, they’re usually let go.
 This is because most of the time, no evidence of wrongdoing is found.
 But why was the person stopped in the first place?